sablier-labs/flow/TECHNICAL-DOC.md

 > [!NOTE]
 > From now on, "unlock interval" will be used only in the context of solidity.
 The abbreviation $uis$ will be used to represent it.

-### Ongoing debt as a discrete function of time
+### Withdrawable amount as a discrete function of time

-By now, it should be clear that the ongoing debt is no longer a _continuous_ function with respect to time.
+By now, it should be clear that the withdrawable amount is no longer a _continuous_ function with respect to time.
 Rather, it displays a discrete behaviour that changes its value after only after $uis$ has passed.

-As can be seen in the graph below, for the same `rps`, the red line represents the ongoing debt for a token with 6 decimals, whereas the blue line represents the same for a token with 18 decimals.
+As can be seen in the graph below, for the same `rps`, the red line represents the withdrawable amount for a token with 6 decimals, whereas the blue line represents the same for a token with 18 decimals.

 | <img src="./images/continuous_vs_discrete.png" width="700" /> |
 | :-----------------------------------------------------------: |